benpitman/benpitman/README.md

 I'm just a simple Bash and PHP enthusiast working as a full-stack web developer, living in Manchester, England.

-I love making applications that I think others will love.
+I love making applications that I think others will enjoy or find useful.
 It all started just a few years ago, back in college, where I first learnt the joys of Bash scripting when the teacher told us to make a simple game.
 I ... did not make a simple game, instead I pushed myself to make it as complicated as I could; and now I have a fully functional Tetris clone written in 100% Bash as my crowning jewel.

 Here's a little list of some of the projects I'm most proud of.
 I hope you like them.